potassco/clingraph/docs/clingraph/syntax.rst

 If multiple occurrences of the same attribute name for a specific element are present, then the values will be concatenated in no specific order.
-To define an order the attribute name can be a tuple where the second value is the position where the value will be considered.
-Furthermore, if the position is
+To define an order, the attribute name can be a tuple where the second value is the position in which the value will be considered.
+Furthermore, if multiple occurrences of a tuple ``(attr_name,X)`` appear, the different values will be considered as a set without order.
-``sep`` the value will be considered as the separator of the strings in the concatenation.
+If the position is ``sep`` the value will be considered as the separator of the strings in the concatenation.

 .. rubric:: *Example 4*
     :name: example-4